wks/homepage-source/blog/_drafts/2022-04-15-fifteen-years-transitiveclosure.md

 Like in JikesRVM MMTk,

--   the `scan_object` method called `trace.process_edge` for each visited edge, and
+-   the `scan_object` method still called `trace.process_edge` for each visited edge, and
--   the `trace_object` method called `trace.process_node` to enqueue the object on first visit.
+-   the `trace_object` method still called `trace.process_node` to enqueue the object on first visit.

-*We did not address the fact that TransitiveClosure served two different purposes.* By that time, we had just begun porting MMTk to Rust.
-We prioritised making Rust MMTk working, and ported from JikesRVM MMTk in a style closely resembled the original Java code.
+Initially, *we did not address the fact that TransitiveClosure served two different purposes.* By that time, we had just begun porting MMTk to Rust.  **We prioritised making Rust MMTk working**, and ported from JikesRVM MMTk in a style closely resembled the original Java code.

 And MMTk worked.
+Not just worked, but worked for OpenJDK, JikesRVM and several other VMs, too.

 [mmtk-core-prewp-tl]: https://github.com/mmtk/mmtk-core/blob/96855d287fe5ea789a532f347d6ee37e6679c71f/src/plan/tracelocal.rs